Meet My Students

 In May 2016, Nicha received her Master’s Degree in Piano Performance from Bowling Green State University, Ohio, the United States, receiving an assistantship and full scholarship.
 She was under the tutelage of Dr. Solungga Fang-Tzu Liu and enjoyed performing her solo repertoire as well as working as a collaborative pianist as part of her assistantship.
-Nicha was selected to perform in various concerts, competitions, and masterclasses by Vadym Kholodenko, Winner of the coveted gold medal at the 2013 Van Cliburn International Piano Competition; Prof. Paul Schenly, the Artistic director of Cleveland International Piano Competition; Prof. Lori Sims; and Jiayan Sun, Third prize winner of 2012 Leeds International Piano Competition, etc. In August 2016, Nicha is grateful and excited to continue her graduate studies at the University of Iowa under the tutelage of Dr. Ksenia Nosikova, in Doctor of Musical Arts program in Piano Performance and Pedagogy, receiving Performance Assistantship, working and performing with the Center for New Music.
+Nicha was selected to perform in various concerts, competitions, and masterclasses by Vadym Kholodenko, Winner of the coveted gold medal at the 2013 Van Cliburn International Piano Competition; Prof. Paul Schenly, the Artistic director of Cleveland International Piano Competition; Prof. Lori Sims; and Jiayan Sun, Third prize winner of 2012 Leeds International Piano Competition, etc. Currently, Nicha is in her second year of Doctor of Musical Arts program in Piano Performance and Pedagogy, studying with Dr. Ksenia Nosikova where she also holds Iowa Performance Assistantship, working and performing with the Center for New Music.

 Peng Zhang, DMA Program